katzcreates/BMOctoprint/README.md

 All of the files you need to recreate my version of BMOctoprint can be found here in this repository.
 However, if you wish to make alterations to make BMO your own, you are encouraged to do so!
 You can even create forks of this repository to add your own code or altered 3D printing files.
 I would love to see what other versions of BMO people can make with what I have started, so please share your results if you end out taking a different approach!

-### The full, detailed build instructions will be coming soon!
+### The full, detailed build instructions can be found on [here on Instructables](https://www.instructables.com/Life-Sized-Talking-BMO-From-Adventure-Time-thats-A/).

 ## Getting Started